DataDog/puppet-datadog-agent/README.md

 ## Step-by-step

 This is the minimal set of modifications to get started.
-These files assume Puppet 4.5.x or higher.

 1. Edit your `/etc/puppetlabs/puppet/puppet.conf` file to add the puppet Agent: